Contributing writer for Wake Up World

 “Through the perspective of Metabolic Typing, we know that when it comes to whole, natural, organic foods, there are no “good” foods and there are no “bad” foods – except in terms of the metabolic individuality of each person.”

-Metabolic Typing ® can be said to be the clinical application of what Weston Price found in his travels to indigenous cultures.
+Metabolic Typing® is essentially the clinical application of what Weston Price found in his travels to indigenous cultures.
 What Metabolic Typing ® reveals is that the concepts of good and bad and right and wrong are relative and must be defined according to each individual’s metabolic individuality.
 Everyone needs proteins, fats and carbohydrates, BUT the kinds of proteins, fats and carbs that you’ll thrive on AND the macronutrient ratios that you’ll thrive on (at each meal and snack) are based in your genes and are expressed clinically as your Functional Metabolic Type ®.

 In order to achieve satiety, in order to eliminate sweet cravings, in order to resolve health issues, some Metabolic Types ® need some grains in their diets.“ William Wolcott, Founder of the Healthexcel System of Metabolic Typing